d3fin3d/staff/README.md

 * __Hiding__

-  If a thread is breaking a rule, it should be hidden.
-Hidden threads should almost always be infracted/informalled.
+  If a thread or post is breaking a rule, it should be hidden.
+Hidden threads/posts should almost always be infracted/informalled.
+If you've hidden a post, any subsequent replies to or quotes of the rule breaking post should also be hidden, however they should only be infracted/informalled if they have broken a rule.
   Feel free to ask an admin if you are unsure whether to hide/infract a post.

 * __Infracting__